 Luang Prabang Mekong Dam Hydropower Info - by Hobo Maps - Go Back to Hydropower Web Page - - - HOME

 The Luang Prabang Dam hydropower project site is located on the Mekong River about 25 km upstream from Luang Prabang town near Ban Houaygno and 4 km upstream from where the Nam Ou river joins the Mekong.
-The project affects Chomphet district in Luang Prabang province, Hongsa district in Xayabury province and Nga district in Oudomxay province.
+The project impacts Chomphet district in Luang Prabang province, Hongsa district in Xayabury province and Nga district in Oudomxay province.

 Luang Prabang Dam site coordinates are 20°04'24.7"N 102°11'15.0"E (20.073528, 102.187500) as shown in satellite image below: